sensorlab/energy-knowledge-graph/README.md

 # SPARQL examples

 We provide some example SPARQL queries that can be run on the knowledge graph.
-We also host a SPARQL endpoint at [TODO link] where you can test your queries.
+We also host a [SPARQL endpoint](https://sparqlelec.ijs.si/) where you can test your queries.

 ## Example 1: Query all countries with GDP greater than 50000